ViktorCVS/pinned_listening/README.md

 # pinned_listening
-This project lets you set arbitrary “pins” in an audio file and instantly jump back to those points using a keyboard shortcut.
+This project lets you set arbitrary “pins” in an audio file (.wav only) and instantly jump back to those points using a keyboard shortcut.

 ## Before clone
 - Python 3 is required to run this program.
 Download on official site: https://www.python.org/downloads/